 - Important Haircut: The change in hairstyle signifies a change in lifestyle.
 For the viewer, it also makes it clear which timeline they're viewing at any point.

 - Life Will Kill You: One of the main characters is just standing there, having what would have perhaps been the most important conversation in a long and happy life.
 Suddenly a car runs over her.
-Downer Ending in one time line, but it is indicated that the trauma of her own death helps her to get a happy ending in the other time line.
+Downer Ending in one timeline, but it is indicated that the trauma of her own death helps her to get a happy ending in the other timeline.

 - Mirror Monologue:

 - Lampshaded after Gerry almost had his "secret romance" revealed to his live-in girlfriend:Gerry: [looking in the mirror] You have two head problems.
 One, that was close, very close.
 Put in layman's terms, she nearly caught you.
 Two, and this is far more worrying than the first one, you're talking to yourself in the mirror again.
 Really bad sign.

 - Later brought up again by his friend:Russell: You've been talking to yourself in the mirror again, haven't you?

 - Lampshaded after Gerry almost had his "secret romance" revealed to his live-in girlfriend:

 - Missed the Bus: The plot is based on the difference it makes to this woman's life whether she gets or misses a tube train.

 - Plot-Inciting Infidelity: While the two timelines split with Helen missing the titular doors, the more important catalyst for divergence is when the Helen who caught the train walks in on her boyfriend cheating on her.